niamurrell/sarasoueidan.com/content/case-studies/cobi.md

 +++
 projectPreviewImage = "cobi_bike.png"
-projectDescription = "The COBI Connect landing page & Web app UI"
+projectDescription = "Based in Germany, COBI is a startup revolutionizing cycling by connecting your bicycle to your smartphone.
+They hired me to build the landing page for their COBI Connect services, as well as the Web interface for their membership-only profile settings pages."

 clientLogo = "cobi-logo.png"
 clientName = "COBI"